Kampuchean People's Revolutionary Armed Forces: Uniforms and insignia

 Military uniforms in the KPRAF were worn by the main and by the provincial forces, although apparently not by the militia.
 In general, these uniforms resembled those of Vietnam and the Soviet Union.
 Battle dress for the soldiers consisted of green or khaki fatigues, with Soviet-style soft boonie hats (such as the Soviet Army wore in Afghanistan), or visored caps with a cloth chin strap.
 Although not part of the uniform, soldiers in an operation widely wore the krama, a checkered scarf knotted loosely about the neck.
 Junior officers serving on staff duty or attending service schools in Phnom Penh wore khaki shirts with ties, brown trousers, and the round service cap.

 The cap device for all ranks consisted of a five-towered, stylized rendition of Angkor Wat on a red field, surrounded by a wreath.
 The device for senior ranks showed more elaborate gold ornamentation around the wreath.
 The KPRAF owned a garment factory in Phnom Penh, and it may have produced at least some of the uniforms it needed at this facility.

-The KPRAF insignia between 1979 and 1986 resembled those of the Vietnamese army.
+The KPRAF rank and branch insignia between 1979 and 1986 resembled those of the Vietnamese army.
 A new system of rank and branch insignia was adopted in July 1987 and was in use until 1993.
 They were worn on collar tabs of varying colors: scarlet for the army, dark blue for the navy, and sky blue for the air force.
 These branch insignia were worn by personnel up to the rank of deputy platoon commander.

 Platoon commanders to deputy regimental commanders wore rank insignia on collar tabs with silver borders.
 Regimental commanders to deputy chiefs of military regions wore similar insignia with golden borders.
 Senior officers from military region commander to deputy defense minister wore collar tabs with a golden dragon surrounded by an ornate border on a maroon background.